Ninja-Squad/ninja-squad.github.com/_posts/2018-01-11-what-is-new-angular-5.2.md

 ## Templates

 Angular&nbsp;5.0 introduced the `fullTemplateTypeCheck` option in the compiler.
-When activated, the Angular compiler will check more strictly your templates and catch potential type errors (check our [Angular&nbsp;5.0 blog post](/2017/11/02/what-is-new-angular-5/) to learn more).
+When activated, the Angular compiler will be stricter when checking your templates and catch potential type errors (check our [Angular&nbsp;5.0 blog post](/2017/11/02/what-is-new-angular-5/) to learn more).
 The feature is really powerful but sometimes you can run into expressions in your templates that you know will work at runtime, even if the compiler can't type-check them.